A Closer Look Into 7 Most Common Sleep Disorders

-Snoring may be a benign, one-time episode caused by nighttime alcohol consumption, blocked nose or simply because you fell dozed off in an uncomfortable position (e.g. lying on your back).
+Snoring may be a benign, a one-time episode caused by nighttime alcohol consumption, a blocked nose or simply because you fell dozed off in an uncomfortable position (e.g. lying on your back).
 Still, take it as a warning sign that needs checking, since it can mean that you have breathing problems.
 If so, sleep apnea may not be that far behind.
 It’s a much more serious condition where the person frequently stops breathing for 10 seconds during the night.
 It can be traced to the problems with the upper airway or such health conditions as hypertension, diabetes or heart failure.

 Insomnia is the most common type of sleep deprivation.
-It ruthlessly keeps a person awake well until the sunrise or have them wake up in the dead of the night without a chance to nod off again.
+It ruthlessly keeps a person awake well until the sunrise or have them wake up in the dead of the night without the chance to nod off again.